 Industry reports for 2026 confirm that a massive 31% of homes with older 100-amp panels can completely avoid a service upgrade by using load management technology.
 Your house simply does not draw its maximum limit all at once.

-Our technicians use the NEC Article 220.87 peak-demand method to measure your actual peak load.
+Our certified electricians use the NEC Article 220.87 peak-demand method to measure your actual peak load.
 This gives a true picture of your power needs instead of assuming a worst-case mathematical sum.
 In most Austin homes evaluated, the measured peak leaves plenty of headroom for a 48-amp EV charger when paired with dynamic load shedding.

 Both options protect your home, but they work in slightly different ways.